bemit/satellite-app/README.md

 # prints: Hi Folks!
 ```

-Register a command natively and register it manually to the app:
+Create a command natively and register it manually to the app:

 ```php
 <?php